Why GRANOLAS Performance Has Been So Patchy

 "From a positioning standpoint Roche has not performed well and so people think it is cheap.
 It should be defensive, and if you have this obesity angle on top, it might be worth looking at.
 That partly explains Roche’s performance."

-Over in London, pharmaceutical giant AstraZeneca (AZN) is up 18% year-to-date.
+In London, pharmaceutical giant AstraZeneca (AZN) is up 18% year to date.
 The company is the largest stock listed on the London Stock Exchange with a market capitalisation of £196.4 billion.
-Year-to-date, it has outperformed the Morningstar UK Index, which returned 8%.
+With a gain of nearly 20% in share price terms this year, the stock has outperformed the Morningstar UK index, which is up 8%.

 Bragazza notes AstraZeneca and GSK have been positive contributors to the Morningstar UK index on a year-to-date basis, but they too have dragged on its performance over the last month.
 GSK, which is still dogged by the fallout from litigation it settled over heartburn drug Zantac, has been a contributor to negative sentiment.